darkn3rd/script-tut/README.md

 1. **Collection Loop**: demonstrates by testing elements extracted from list of files
 2. **Count Loop**: demonstrate counting from 10 to 1
 3. **Conditional Loop**: demonstrates by prompting for a name, and leaving loop on users request
-4. **Spin Loop**: demonstrates prompting for a name, and breaking out of loop on users request
+4. **Spin Loop**: demonstrates prompting for a name, and exiting out of loop on users request
-5. **Continuation**: demonstrates skipping to next iteration, when user enters a non-digit input.
+5. **Skipping a Loop**: demonstrates prompting for a name, and skipping to the next iteration if user did not enter an answer.

-**NOTES** There are explicitaly four types of looping constructs: *count*, *collection*, *general*, and *infinite* loops according to reasonable documentation on Wikipedia [http://en.m.wikipedia.org/wiki/Control_flow].
-With the exception of *collection* contruction (whic most scripting languages support), these constructs can be manipulated to support the usage of *count*, *conditional*, and *spin* loops.
+**NOTES** There are explicitly four types of looping constructs: *count*, *collection*, *general*, and *infinite* loops according to reasonable documentation on Wikipedia [http://en.m.wikipedia.org/wiki/Control_flow].
+With the exception of *collection* construction (which most scripting languages support), these constructs can be manipulated to support the usage of *count*, *conditional*, and *spin* loops.
 This will be presented in examples.

- contruction of loops can be made to fulfill typical usage of these loops.

 ### Arrays